Cyclone Ofa: Tonga

-During February 2, the FMS issued a gale warning for Niuafo'ou and Niuatoputapu islands, while issuing the rest of Tonga with tropical cyclone alerts and a strong wind warnings.
-During February 3, as the system moved towards Tonga, the FMS predicted that it would pass about 55 km to the east of Niuatoputapu, at about 1100 UTC February 4, (0000 UTC+13, February 5).
-As a result, the FMS issued a hurricane warning for Niuatoputapu and gale warnings for the rest of the Tonga.
+During 2 February, the FMS issued a gale warning for Niuafo'ou and Niuatoputapu islands, while issuing the rest of Tonga with tropical cyclone alerts and a strong wind warning.
+During 3 February, as the system moved towards Tonga, the FMS predicted that it would pass about 55 km to the east of Niuatoputapu, at about 1100 UTC of 4 February, (0000 UTC+13, 5 February).
+As a result, the FMS issued a hurricane warning for Niuatoputapu and gale warnings for the rest of Tonga.
 Ofa subsequently moved more towards the southeast than expected and passed about 110 km to the east of Niuatoputapu.
 As a result, the Haapai and Tongatapu island groups did not receive any gale-force winds from the system, while Niuatoputapu only experienced storm force winds from the system.
 Severe damage to houses, church buildings, coconut plantations, food crops and other vegetation, was reported on the islands of Tafahi and Niuatoputapu.
 Over 70% of the housing in Niuatoputapu was completely destroyed, while the roofs of the remaining 30% were partially or completely damaged.
 On Niuafo'ou a moderate amount of damage was reported, but was generally confined to crops and vegetation.
 One death was attributed to Ofa on Niuafo'ou, while overall the system caused about in damage to Tonga.